 Human Growth and Development - This program contains elements from the traditional Human Sexuality and Teen-Aid curricula in an updated version.
-Fifteen lessons on human growth and development include the following topics: puberty, anatomy and physiology of the reproductive system, growth and development of the embryo and fetus, love vs. infatuation, sex vs. sexuality, dating and relationships, teen pregnancy, HIV/AIDS, sexually transmitted diseases, and the benefits of sexual abstinence.
-These topics are the same topics covered in both programs in the past.
+Ten lessons on human growth and development include the following topics: puberty, anatomy and physiology of the reproductive system, growth and development of the embryo and fetus, love vs. infatuation, sex vs. sexuality, dating and relationships, teen pregnancy, HIV/AIDS, sexually transmitted diseases, and the benefits of sexual abstinence.
 Males and females will be separated during the lessons on the male and female reproductive systems and the menstrual cycle.
 Topics such as masturbation, abortion and sexual orientation are not included in instruction due to personal family beliefs and values.
 Students with questions regarding topics not discussed in class will be directed to discuss those topics with their family.